Tabernaemontana coffeoides

-Tabernaemontana coffeoides is a species of flowering plant in the Apocynaceae family.
+Tabernaemontana coffeoides is a species of flowering plant in the family Apocynaceae.
 It grows as a shrub or small tree up to 10 m tall, with a trunk diameter of up to 20 cm.
 Its fragrant flowers feature white corolla lobes.
 Its habitat is on dunes or on rocks in dry forest, bush or savanna from sea level to 1300 m altitude.
 Local medicinal uses include for weight loss and to combat fatigue.
-Tabernaemontana coffeoides is native to Seychelles, the Comoros and Madagascar.
-It is also rich in pharmacologically interesting indole alkaloids.
+Tabernaemontana coffeoides is native to the Comoros and Madagascar.
+It is rich in pharmacologically interesting indole alkaloids.